 The brogue is an intriguing Scotch whisky cocktail that is an absolute pleasure to drink.
 You can think of this recipe as a lavender-infused rusty nail, which is fantastic if you want to give the iconic whisky cocktail a floral sweetness that's more fitting for spring and summer affairs.

 The recipe was created by New York City mixologist Leo Robitschek of Eleven Madison Park.
-It was designed to feature Highland Park Scotch Whisky, specifically the brand's 12-year-old single malt that now goes by the name Viking Honour (the 10-year-old Viking Scars is a nice choice, too).
+It was designed to feature a smoky scotch whisky.

 The scotch is paired with Drambuie, just like the rusty nail.
 Yet, things get interesting when the lavender honey syrup is added.
 It's an ingredient you will need to make yourself, but it's very easy and will be ready within an hour.
 Use it in this recipe, then enjoy it in other cocktails that use lavender syrup.